For years, I’ve been advocating people forget about their passions for a minute and start an online business the boring way:

 That’s why online forums can be such a positive thing.

-Well when you start a site, people start finding you.
+Well, when you start a site, people will start finding you.

-It’s been unbelievable how many people I’ve met through my blog and related social media channels.
-And I don’t have to do any of the work – they seek me out!
+How many people I’ve met through my blog and related social media channels has been unbelievable.
+And I don’t have to do any work – they seek me out!

 4) Turn it Into a Business

-As I mentioned in the introduction to this post, I don’t think this is the best way to build an online business quickly – but if you’re in it for the long haul, this new brand can become an excellent business with multiple streams of revenue.
+As I mentioned in the introduction to this post, I don’t think this is the best way to build an online business quickly – but if you’re in it for the long haul, this new brand can become an excellent business with multiple revenue streams.

-The site is at a point where on its own it provides a full-time income – but part of the reason it’s been successful at doing that is that for the first two years I didn’t worry about money.
+The site is at a point where, on its own, it provides a full-time income – but part of the reason it’s been successful at doing that is that I didn’t worry about money for the first two years.

-I simply worried about building the golf site I’d want to read, and I tried to build up trust and relationships with my readers in the process.
+I simply worried about building the golf site I’d want to read, and I tried to build trust and relationships with my readers.

 5) With a Business Comes…Write Offs…

-So all of those fun new toys you want to buy?
-Now it can become a business expense 🙂
+So, do you want to buy all of those fun new toys?
+Now, it can become a business expense 🙂

 6) Get Review Products for Free

-As you establish your voice, expertise, and trust with your audience one of the best ways to start getting tangible value out of the site is to review products that you use and enjoy.
+As you establish your voice, expertise, and trust with your audience, one of the best ways to start getting tangible value out of the site is to review products you use and enjoy.

 Not only did I start bringing in a little bit of revenue through affiliate marketing, but golf and PR companies took notice and started offering to send me products to review.